lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ![Animation refined](animation_refined.png)

 And that's all, you have now a working example that animates MD5 models.
-The source code can still be improved and you can modify the matrices that are loaded in each render cycle to interpolate betweeen frames positions.
+The source code can still be improved and you can modify the matrices that are loaded in each render cycle to interpolate between frames positions.
 You can check the sources used for this chapter to see how this can be done.